zkc3783/dream-share-discover/README.md

 ### **20240305 Portuguese members WANTED!**

-Welcome, Portuguese Team Members!

 Dear potential team members from Portugal,

-We extend a warm welcome to you as we embark on this exciting journey together.
-Your expertise and perspective will enrich our team and contribute to the success of our project.
-Join us as we explore new horizons and create something remarkable.
+We are thrilled to invite you to join our team, Dream, Share, Discovery, as we embark on a journey not just of innovation and exploration, but of building a home together.
+Your unique perspectives and skills will not only drive the success of our project but also enrich our team's culture, making every day a shared adventure.
+As we navigate the challenges of our project, we look forward to creating a space where everyone feels at home, sharing not just tasks but also our daily lives and dreams!

-Welcome aboard!
+Welcome to our family!

-Best regards,
+Warmly,

 Paul, Frank, Steven, Jason.

 ### 20240305 Congrats on our teammate - Steven's birthday!!

 We have a lot of fun in T-SHOW Changchun!
-Click * [**here**](./DAILY.md) for more details.
+Click [**here**](./DAILY.md) for more details.

 ## Category